biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

 :\* [Biopython](http://biopython.org/wiki/Main_Page)

 Degree of difficulty and needed skills : Moderate.
 The project requires familiarity with coding in Python and R, and knowledge of phylogeny or biogeography.
-The student has plenty of flexibility to define the project based on their biological interests; there is also the possibility to venture far into data visualization once access to analysis methods is made.
-[GenGIS](http://kiwi.cs.dal.ca/GenGIS/Main_Page) can give ideas about what is possible.
+The student has plenty of flexibility to define the project based on their biological interests (e.g. [microarrays and heatmaps](http://www.warwick.ac.uk/go/peter_cock/python/heatmap/)); there is also the possibility to venture far into data visualization once access to analysis methods is made.
+[GenGIS](http://kiwi.cs.dal.ca/GenGIS/Main_Page) and can give ideas about what is possible.

 <!-- -->